hoangthai9217/authenticated-ollama/README.md

 # Authenticated Ollama

 This project provides an authenticated proxy for the Ollama server using FastAPI and Caddy.
-It validates API keys before forwarding requests to the Ollama server.
+It is designed specifically for macOS users who want to self-host an Ollama server and securely connect to it from another machine.
+Authentication is a crucial feature, ensuring that only authorized users can access the server.

 ## Project Structure
 ```